AdobeDocs/commerce-admin.en/help/getting-started/adobe-ims-config.md

 The administrator who configures this integration needs the following credentials during module enablement:

 * Organization ID (obtained from [Adobe Admin Console](https://adminconsole.adobe.com/)), which must be at least 24 characters in length.
 The authenticated user must belong to this IMS organization.
+* 2FA should be enforced on the Organization level in Adobe Admin Console to enable the module.
 * Client ID
 * Client secret
 * Client ID and client secret are available after retrieving API keys in the [Adobe Developer Console](https://developer.adobe.com/).

 Commerce Admin users must create an account with an Adobe ID to log in.

 ## General steps

 * Get Adobe Org ID from the [Adobe Admin Console](https://adminconsole.adobe.com/)
-* Generate a new project, IMS API keys, and secret from the [Adobe Admin Console](https://adminconsole.adobe.com/)
+* Generate a new project, IMS API keys, and secret from the [Adobe Developer Console](https://developer.adobe.com/)
 * Enable the `AdminAdobeIms` module
 * Configure Adobe Commerce users in the Adobe Admin Console.